-At the beginning the campaign the group must choose what season it is in Waterdeep.
+At the beginning of the campaign, the group must choose what season it is in Waterdeep.
 This will determine which of the 4 villains the party must stop from stealing the treasure.
 Unlike other adventure books, the party’s goal is simply to stop the villain’s plans and not to kill them.

 They’ll have to make good use of their relationships with NPCs, supplies they’ve acquired, and their wit and cunning.
 The party also gets a home base to use as they please giving them even more resources to use to thwart their villain.

-One glaring issue with W:DH is that it requires considerably more prep time from the DM compared to other adventure modules to make the adventure work.
+One glaring issue with WDH is that it requires considerably more prep time from the DM compared to other adventure modules to make the adventure work.
 There are so many options and a lot of paths that the players take are not neatly connected to the rest of the adventure.

 Thanks to the people at Roll20 I was able to get my hands on an early copy of their version of DMM and was able to take a look at it and play around with it.
-Needless to say, I was surprised how much I like this module.
+Needless to say, I was surprised at how much I like this module.
 It’s structured as a classic dungeon delve which is by far one of my favorite types of D&D adventures.

 While Waterdeep: Dragon Heist is regarded as the prologue of Dungeon of the Mad Mage you don’t have to run it to have DMM make sense to you and your players.
-It’s its own story so you can either start off fresh with 5th level characters or weave it into a different adventure that levels your party to 5th level.
+It’s its own story so you can either start fresh with 5th level characters or weave it into a different adventure that levels your party to 5th level.

 If dungeon delves, fighting powerful creatures, the arcane, and defeating a powerful wizard sound interesting this is the adventure module for you!

-The Lost Mines of Phandelvr is the adventure, and it is a very well-written, fun, adventure.
+The Lost Mines of Phandelvr is the adventure, and it’s a phenomenal one.
 I have heard nothing but praise for this edition’s starter set and even popular shows such as The Adventure Zone have used this adventure as a starting point for their campaigns.

 Do remember that this is an opinion piece.
 Feel free to buy whatever books you like.
 I will always say to grab the PHB before you look at anything else.
 I will also be updating this list as new books are added to the D&D 5e book list so feel free to check back later or voice your opinions on my picks!

-Sign up for e-mail updates and our monthly newsletter using the form below!
+Sign up to get e-mail updates for new articles on Dungeon Solvers using the form below!